Engaging Employees in a Project as a Motivation Strategy

 According to the Global Culture Report, the results were surprising: “41% of employees said they would refuse promotion if their daily work responsibilities became more diverse.
 One way to achieve this diversity is to allow and encourage employees to work on specific projects.”

 In order to change the atmosphere at work, to communicate with each other, and to promote productivity, active involvement in projects or tasks should be encouraged.
-It is characterized by activity or energy, confidence in the success of the project and the team, and the ability to focus on work or focus.
+It is characterized by activity or energy, confidence in the success of the project and the team, and the ability to focus on work.

 For example, studies have shown that engagement increases team performance, customer attitudes, and efficiency levels.
+Read more: How to Reward Employees and Increase Motivation.
 It is important for project and team leaders to promote a work environment that creates the conditions for these positive behavioral outcomes, or when employees are involved, the team becomes successful and cohesive.

 How does this interaction work?